Finally, a high-performance titanium spinner...

 To impossibly high standards,

 P.S.
-Remember... you're getting the ultimate, high-end spinner designed 100% for performance and "fidgetability" ...AND only 90 are going to be made initially.
+Remember... you're getting the ultimate, high-end spinner designed 100% for performance and "fidgetability".

 P.P.S.
-Remember... you’re also going to be getting my 100% Risk-Free Unconditional LIFETIME Guarantee!
+One last thing... you’re also going to be getting my 100% Risk-Free Unconditional LIFETIME Guarantee!
 If you're not absolutely blown-away by your Hubris™ spinner when you first pick it up ...then simply let me know and I will refund you every single penny you paid.
 No questions asked.

 Can I order more than one Hubris™ spinner?